SpotlightKid/jacket/README.md

-Also, I plan to add a higher-level abstraction on top of the direct mapping from Nim procs and types to C functions and types, probably in the form of a JACk client object, which takes care of a JACK client instance, registering ports and setting up all the callbacks necessary for a well-behaved JACK application.
+Also, I plan to add a higher-level abstraction on top of the direct mapping from Nim procs and types to C functions and types, probably in the form of a JACK client object, which takes care of creating a JACK client instance, registering ports and setting up all the callbacks necessary for a well-behaved JACK application.

 # Installation